alandmoore/admbrowser/README.rst

     whitelist: ["somehost.example.com", "some-local-host", "mydomain.org"]

 Whenever the user clicks a link or otherwise tries to navigate to a page, the hostname is extracted from the requested URL and matched against the whitelist.
-If there's a match, the page is displayed; if not, the error text.
+If there's a match, the page is displayed; if not, the error text is shown.

 Some things are automatic: